Are you confused by all the social media messaging about muscle mass and strength training? Join us for this beefy episode all about muscle!

 Strong Feet Athletics, creator of the first barefoot cycling shoe.

-Made Possible by Our Dynamic Collective of Wonderful Sponsors
+Made Possible by Our Dynamic Collective of Wonderful Sponsors:

-Wildling, minimal footwear for toddlers, kids and adults made from natural materials;
+Wildling, minimal footwear for toddlers, kids and adults made from natural materials

-Correct Toes, soft silicone toe spacers that can be worn barefoot or in shoes;
+Correct Toes, soft silicone toe spacers that can be worn barefoot or in shoes

-Smart Playrooms, design and products to keep you and your kids engaged and active at home;
+Smart Playrooms, design and products to keep you and your kids engaged and active at home

-Venn Design: beautiful floor cushions and ball seats that keep you moving at home or at the office;
+Venn Design, beautiful floor cushions and ball seats that keep you moving at home or at the office

-Movemate; dynamic active standing boards that invite movement and play into your workday, without disrupting your workflow.
+Movemate, dynamic active standing boards that invite movement and play into your workday, without disrupting your workflow.

 What is Move Your DNA with Katy Bowman?

-Although the world is becoming mostly sedentary, our bodies still require a wide variety of daily movements in order to work well.
-Many of us struggle to get regular exercise, but even that can fall short of nourishing the body from head to toe.
-How can we move more—a lot more—when we have sore, stiff parts and overly busy lifestyles?
+Movement isn’t optional—our bodies need it to thrive.
+Many of us struggle to get regular exercise, and even when we do, it can fall short of truly nourishing the body from head to toe.
+How can we move more—a lot more—when parts of us are sore, stiff, or simply forgotten in our busy lives?